mutebinuhu/myblog/README.md

 # myblog
-This Project was developed in React
+This Project was developed in React.
 Clone it and install the necessary packages the run it